trcrsired/Portable-Cpp-Guideline/README.md

 ### Call ```A``` APIS for Windows 9x kernels and ```W``` APIS for Windows NT kernels.

+For Windows programming, it's important to know which API to call depending on the version of the operating system.
+In general, it's recommended to use the W APIs on modern versions of Windows, such as Windows NT-based systems, including Windows 10.

-On Windows 95/98 and ME, only A Apis are available.
-W apis do exist but they do not do anything.
+However, on older versions of Windows, such as Windows 95/98 and ME, only the A APIs are available.
+The W APIs do exist, but they don't do anything on these systems.

-On Windows NT-based systems, including Windows 10, you should use W APIs and avoid A APIs.
-The problem is that Windows Locale will influence the behavior of A APIs and cause issues.
-All NT apis are unicode APIs.

-You can import those APIs with C++ ```char8_t``` and ```char16_t```.
-That will get rid of the troubles for ```wchar_t``` and execution charset.
+The problem with using the A APIs on modern versions of Windows is that they are influenced by the Windows Locale, which can cause issues.
+In contrast, all NT APIs are unicode APIs, so using the W APIs is generally safer and more portable.

+To avoid issues with the wchar_t type and execution charset, it's recommended to import the APIs using C++'s char8_t and char16_t types instead.
+This can help ensure that your code is more portable and less likely to encounter issues related to character encoding and localization.

 ```cpp
 //Use if constexpr to trivialize the API calls.